 E.g: The app “Sudoku.com - Puzzle Game” shows some simple screenshots of the main features (iOS, USA).
 They also use short sentences to highlight the main selling propositions.

 ❌ Your screenshots can be very simple, but they should never be only actual screenshots of your app.
-This is a bad practice, because it shows that you don’t have any further interest in explaining to your users your app’s main features in a nice way.
+This is a bad practice, and shows a lack of effort to explain to your users your app’s main features in a nice way.

 E.g: Fidelity (iOS, USA) has added some actual screenshots of the app.
 This is not recommended because when your users are comparing it to other apps, they might get the wrong first impression and miss your main USPs.